I Miss You (Blink-182 song): Background

 The trio struggled recording "I Miss You" at first, originally employing a completely different chorus reminiscent of what they considered adult contemporary music.
 The track was directly inspired by the Cure song "The Love Cats".
 In expanding on the song's lyrical meaning, DeLonge said: "The song's more about the vulnerability and kind of heart-wrenching pain you feel when you're in love and when you're a guy and you're trying to tell a girl, 'Don't waste your time coming and talking to me because, in my head at least, you probably already gave me up a long time ago.'"

 Composition

 The song is composed in the key of B major and is set in the time signature of common time with a tempo of 110 beats per minute.
 Hoppus and DeLonge's vocal range spans from F#2 to F#4.
-"I Miss You" is an all-acoustic affair, featuring a piano, cello, acoustic bass guitar, and a "brushstroked hip-hop groove."
+The instruments are all acoustic, featuring a piano, cello, acoustic bass guitar, and a "brushstroked hip-hop groove."
 The song's production was very layered, requiring multiple tracks.
 "There's probably 50 tracks of instruments going on the record," DeLonge said.
 In an interview with The Washington Post, he re-estimated the amount: "It's got about 70 tracks of instruments, all of which are organic/acoustic, none of them plugged-in."

+The song has been called emo and alternative rock.